At Skin Analytics research is at the very core of everything that we do.

 We’ve undertaken a study on over 6,000 biopsy confirmed mole images.

 The results of this study confirmed that our AI, Deep Ensemble for the Recognition of Malignancy (DERM), is as accurate as a dermatologist.
-We have the results and are publishing the paper soon.
-Watch this space.
+See here for the results.

 We’ve published the world’s first prospective study for AI and melanoma.